backprop-ai/vllm-benchmark/README.md

 ## Features

 - Benchmark LLMs with different concurrency levels
+- Support for any model available in your vLLM server
 - Measure key performance metrics:
   - Requests per second
   - Latency